Course Descriptions

 Below are the 4 courses that make up the 12-credit Clinical Informatics graduate certificate.

-This course will cover the fundamentals of informatics as it applies to healthcare and research.
-The course focuses on the expanding role of information technology for the delivery of healthcare, and provides a theoretical and practical introduction to the assessment, implementation, and management of these systems.
-The course underscores the application of these systems to the practice of medicine, in order to enhance health outcomes, improve patient care, and strengthen the clinician-patient relationship.
-Topics will emphasize the clinical informatics board-certification core content, which include fundamentals of clinical and biomedical informatics, clinical decision making and process improvement, health information systems, equity and social determinants of health, and management.
+This course introduces biomedical and health informatics.
+It covers the fundamentals of informatics as it applies to healthcare and research, as well as the expanding role of information technology for the delivery of healthcare.
+The course underscores the application of these systems to the practice of medicine, to enhance health outcomes, improve patient care, and strengthen the clinician-patient relationship.
+The course also emphasizes the clinical informatics content, which includes fundamentals of clinical and biomedical informatics, clinical decision making and process improvement, health information systems, ethics, and management.

 Next Steps